Therapeutic Dungeons & Dragons

 KPop Demon Hunters:

-A 4-Part Play Therapy & Mental Health Webinar Series
+A Play Therapy & Mental Health Webinar Series

-Whether you're a K-pop fan or not, you have probably heard of this new global sensation.
-Since its release in June, the animated musical film KPop Demon Hunters has topped global Netflix charts with more than 33 million views.
-Moreover, two fictional bands featured in the story, Huntr/x and Saja Boys, are dominating global music charts, with their songs currently in first and second spots on Spotify’s U.S. chart.
+Whether you’re a K-pop fan or not, you’ve probably heard of the animated musical sensation K-Pop Demon Hunters.
+Since its June release, the film has topped global Netflix charts with over 33 million views, while its two fictional bands - Huntr/x and Saja Boys - hold the top spots on Spotify’s U.S. charts.

 What to Expect